luizclucas/LuizJogoDaVelha/README.md

+# API Tic-tac-toe
-It's an tic-tac-toe Api using .net Core 2.2
+  It's an tic-tac-toe Api using .net Core 2.2, it was developed to show some Design Patterns like DDD, Unit-Test and how i code, it was an interview test.

-Steps to run(Without Visual Studio):
+### Steps to run(Without Visual Studio):

 1- Download dotnet core Runtime and SDK on: https://dotnet.microsoft.com/download